-Discipline of Students with a Disability as Identified by the Special Education Program
+Discipline of Students with a Disability as Identified by the SPecial Education Program

 - A. Students with a disability who engage in misbehavior are subject to normal school disciplinary rules and procedures so long as such treatment does not abridge the right to a free appropriate public education. - B. The Individualized Education Plan (I.E.P.) team for students with a disability will consider whether particular discipline procedures should be adopted for that student and included in the I.E.P. - C. Students with a disability will be excluded from school only in emergencies and only for the duration of the emergency.
-In no case will a student with a disability be excluded for more than ten days in a school year without a proper conference. - D. After an emergency suspension is imposed on a student with a disability, an immediate meeting of the student's I.E.P. team will be held to determine the cause and effect of the suspension, with a view toward assessing the effectiveness and appropriateness of the student's placement, and toward minimizing the harm resulting from the exclusion. - E. The suspended student will be offered alternate educational programming for the duration of the exclusion. - F. Terin Hollis has been designated as a grievance officer for OMSD for Act 504.
-Contact information: Terin Hollis, Phone (870) 427-5227 or email: thollis@omsd.k12.ar.us
+In no case will a student with a disability be excluded for more than ten days in a school year without a proper conference. - D. After an emergency suspension is imposed on a student with a disability, an immediate meeting of the student's I.E.P. team will be held to determine the cause and effect of the suspension, with a view toward assessing the effectiveness and appropriateness of the student's placement, and toward minimizing the harm resulting from the exclusion.

+- E. The suspended student will be offered alternate educational programming for the duration of the exclusion. - F. Nichole Cunningham has been designated as a grievance officer for OMSD for the 2024-2025 school year for Act 504.
+Contact information: Nichole Cunningham, Phone (870) 439-2218 or email: ncunningham@omsd.k12.ar.us